TheGentlePotato/My_Learning_Degree_APU/Semester 1/System-Development-Methods/Exam-Prepare /SDM-Exam-Special-Study-Detailed.md

 ### Definition

-Mirror swapping is a maintenance strategy that allows system updates without interrupting system operations.
+Mirror swapping is a maintenance strategy used to update systems without causing service downtime.

 ---